 Annually, a land use code manual is published.
-Land use codes are used for categorizing property in the assessment roll, the statistical analysis of the roll, and other purposes required by the Department of Taxation, such as selection of parcels included in Department ratio studies or performance audits.
-The manual includes descriptions and assigns code numbers, as well as appendices on occupancy codes, special property codes, special ownership codes, agricultural land classifications, exemption codes, and glossary.
+Land use codes are used for categorizing property in the assessment roll, the statistical analysis of the roll and other purposes required by the Department of Taxation, such as selection of parcels included in Department ratio studies or performance audits.
+The manual includes descriptions and assigns code numbers, as well as appendices on occupancy codes, special property codes, special ownership codes, agricultural land classifications, exemption codes and glossary.
+The Land Use Code Manual is generally published in October.